-increased from 7.18% before the PFD to 3.93% after the PFD.
-The different values of average prevalence of stunting present significant differences.
-This can be explained not only by the promotion of food diversification but also by better hygiene practices (hand washing and drinking water source).
-Indeed, when trained and supported women put the skills, they have received into practice, they bring the three food groups and earn income from the sale of products (fruits and vegetables, eggs, animals and enriched flour or gari) to meet the other vital needs of children (child care and hygiene measures) even before the support of their spouse.
-Thus, when women manage to meet the needs of their children first, they more easily apply the advice given by field agents in terms of hygiene (installation of the Hand Washing Device, maintenance and use, purchase of the hand washing device). water from sources recognized as potable) and recourse to the First Reference Health Center (FRHC) in the event of signs of danger of illness (persistent diarrhea, pneumonia and malaria) to avoid chronic malnutrition.
-These results confirm those of Lokonon and Amoussa (2019) who indicate a strong correlation between hygiene practices (hand washing and portable water source) and chronic malnutrition but did not emphasize the necessary resources to apply hygiene practices.
-On the other hand, the studies of Ahmad and others (2018) and those Marinda and others (2023) established a strong correlation between the lack of dietary diversity and stunted growth in children aged 6 to 23 months on the one hand and in children aged 6 to 59 months on the other hand.
-Furthermore, the prevalences of moderate (6.49%) and severe (3.93%) stunting obtained in the present study are different from those obtained by Rahimov and others (2019) respectively 14.6% and 4.8% through their study on the evolution of the nutritional status of children under 5 years old in north-west Syria.
-Nevertheless, these results confirm a predominance of the prevalence of moderate growth retardation compared to that of severe growth retardation in children aged 6 to 59 years.
-Furthermore, these authors did not highlight the correlation between hygiene practices and stunted growth but stated causes linked to increased food insecurity, lack of access to health services and loss of means of subsistence.
-These results indicate that training and support for women to promote dietary diversification contributes to reducing the prevalence of stunting in children aged 6 to 59 months in the households of beneficiary women.
+The different values of average prevalence of stunting showed significant differences.
+This can be explained not only by the Promotion of Food Diversification but also by better hygiene practices (hand washing and source of drinking water).
+Indeed, when trained and supported women put into practice the skills received, they bought products from the three food groups and earned income from the sale of the products (fruits and vegetables, eggs, animals and enriched flour) to meet the other vital needs of their children (child care and hygiene practices) even before the support of their spouse.
+Thus, when women manage to meet the needs of their children first, they more easily applied the advice given them by field agents on hygiene (installation of the Hand Washing Device, maintenance and use of the device, purchase of water from sources recognized as drinkable) and the use of the First Reference Health Center (FRHC) in the event of signs of danger of diseases (persistent diarrhea, pneumonia and malaria) to avoid chronic malnutrition.
+These results confirmed those of Lokonon and Amoussa (2019) who indicated a strong correlation between hygiene practices (hand washing and portable water source) and chronic malnutrition but did not focus on the resources needed to apply hygiene practices.
+On the other hand, the studies of Ahmad et al. (2018) and those of Marinda et al. (2023) established a strong correlation between lacks of dietary diversity and stunting in children aged 6 to 23 months on the one hand and in children aged 6 to 59 months on the other hand.
+In addition, the prevalence of moderate (6.49%) and severe (3.93%) stunting obtained in the present study are different from those obtained by Rahimov et al. (2019) respectively 14.6% and 4.8% through their study on the evolution of the nutritional status of children under 5 years in northwest Syria.
+Nevertheless, these results confirmed a predominance of the prevalence of moderate stunting compared to that of severe stunting in children aged 6 to 59 months.
+Furthermore, these authors did not highlight the correlation between hygiene practices and stunting but stated causes related to the increase of food insecurity, lack of access to health services and loss of livelihoods.
+These results indicated that training and support for women for the Promotion of Food Diversification contributed to reducing the prevalence of stunted growth in children aged 6 to 59 months in the households of beneficiary women.